David-CB-UK/sir-john-donne-reenactment/README.md

 Interactive 360° view inside the Re-enactment tent allowing users to explore the medievial tent and click objects and learn more about them.

 External Feature Ideas:
-- QR codes displayed at the Re-enactment site that link directly to relevant sections of the website
+- QR codes displayed at the re-enactment site that link directly to relevant sections of the website

 [Back to top](#sir-john-donne-re-enactment)